*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Netgalley

-NetGalley is a platform where publishers provide digital copies of books to readers before they are published, sometimes called galleys or advanced reader copies (ARC), in exchange for honest reviews.
+NetGalley is a platform where publishers provide digital copies of books to readers before they are published, sometimes called galleys or advanced reader copies (ARCs), in exchange for honest reviews.
 The platform mainly offers e-books, but sometimes audiobooks are also available.

 This option suits book reviewers, librarians, educators, and media professionals who can access new titles for free and help generate buzz for upcoming books.
 Surprisingly, I was granted access to Netgalley in 2016 with a young blog and a small audience.

-I have yet to write a review for a single galley I’ve received.
+Confession: I have yet to write a review for a single galley I’ve received.
 Sorry, Netgalley – I’ll do better!

 Subscription-Based Audible Alternatives